RTXteam/RTX/README.md

-The RTX Reasoning Tool POC software is being collaboratively developed by a [team of investigators](https://github.com/dkoslicki/NCATS#rtx-leadership-team) at Oregon State University, Institute for Systems Biology, and Ohio State University.
+The RTX Reasoning Tool POC software is being collaboratively developed by a [team of investigators](https://github.com/dkoslicki/NCATS#rtx-leadership-team) at Oregon State University, the Institute for Systems Biology, and Ohio State University.

 ## Organization of this repository

 ### subdirectory `code`

-All software code files for the RTX proof-of-concept are accessible (and version-controlled) under this subdirectory.
-The RTX POC code is 97% Python3, with the remainder being small bash scripts, Cypher queries, etc.
+All software code files for the RTX proof-of-concept (POC) are accessible (and version-controlled) under this subdirectory.
+The RTX POC software code is 97% Python3, with the remainder being small bash scripts, Cypher queries, etc.

 ### subdirectory `data`

 Text data files for the RTX system that are deployed using git are stored under this subdirectory.
-There are only a few such files because the RTX POC software obtaines most of the information that makes up the biomedical knowledge graph by RESTfully querying web-based knowledge sources, rather than by loading flat-files.
+There are only a few such files because the RTX POC software obtaines most of the information that makes up the biomedical knowledge graph by RESTfully querying web-based knowledge sources, rather than by loading flat files.

 ### subdirectory `team-private`

-This subdirectory contains notes other documents for sharing within the RTX team.
+This subdirectory contains notes and other documents for sharing within the RTX team.

 ### License